tankenta/slidescom2pdf/README.md

 ./slidescom2pdf.py
 ```

-By describing some information in `config.py`, it is possible to omit some information input at the time of script execution
+By describing some information in `config.py`, it is possible to omit some information input at the time of script execution.

 ### Config parameters
 * `SLIDE_SIZE`: Size of temporary screenshot files. (width, height)